lanice/hyrise/docs/queryexecution/json_plan_operations.rst

 SmallestTableScan
 =================

-determines the smallest table of all given tables and projects it.
+This scan determines the smallest table of all given tables and projects it.

 ::